mfrank-wang/blog/README.md

 # blog
-Share some technolgy and thoughts
+Share some technolgies and thoughts